What Is Sound Therapy

 - We've got frequency generators, subwoofers to deliver brainwave frequencies to actually stimulate the brain, bring the brainwaves down, cross the brain hemispheres, speed it up, slow it down.
 So a whole host of different ways in which sound therapy is delivered.

-We concentrate on three areas within the Sound Therapy Listening Program.
+We concentrate on several areas when using the Sound Therapy Listening Program.